Kong/kongponents/docs/components/input.md

 </KInput>
 ```

-If you want custom HTML in the input label's tooltip, use the slot.
+If you want to utilize HTML in the input label's tooltip, use the slot.

 <KInput label="My Tooltip">
   <template #label-tooltip>Brings all the <code>devs</code> to the yard</template>